Wisconsin’s Ice Age Trail is unique for several reasons, including its lack of directness compared to most of the other 10 National Scenic Trails.

 Only the North Country Trail, which runs 4,600 miles through eight states (including northern Wisconsin), comes close to the meandering nature of the Ice Age.
 But it is a relatively flattened S in comparison.

 Most national trails look more or less like fairly direct lines from one end to another when viewed as a whole.
 For me, the wandering Ice Age is more charming.
-The trail beckons as a way of seeing our fine state than plowing through it from beginning to end.
+The trail beckons as a way of seeing our fine state rather than plowing through it from beginning to end.

 That’s particularly so at Devil’s Lake.
 The trail approaches from Merrimac and Lake Wisconsin on the south, makes a half-loop around two massive bluffs and the lake itself, and splits on the north side of the park.
 One route heads north to Baraboo – a walk I wrote about in December – and the other almost completes the loop of the park and heads east toward Parfrey’s Glen and eventually Portage (walks I wrote about in December and June last year).